oracle/graaljs/docs/GRAAL.JS-API.md

 ## Graal.js extensions

+### Graal

+The `Graal` object is provided as property of the global object.
+It provides Graal-specific information.
+The existence of the property can be used to identify whether the Graal.js engine is the current language engine.

+    if (Graal) {
+        print(Graal.versionJS);
+        print(Graal.versionGraalVM);
+        print(Graal.isGraalRuntime);
+    }

+The Graal object is available in Graal.js by default, unless deactivated by an option (`truffle.js.GraalBuiltin=false`).

+#### `Graal.versionJS`

+Provides the version number of Graal.js.

+#### `Graal.versionGraalVM`

+Provides the version of the GraalVM, if the current engine is executed on a GraalVM.

+#### `Graal.isGraalRuntime`

+Provides whether Graal.js is executed on a Graal-enabled runtime.
+If `true`, hot code is compiled by the Graal compiler, resulting in high peak performance.
+If `false`, Graal.js will not be compiled by the Graal compiler, typically resulting in lower performance.

 ### Java

-The Java object is only available when the engine is started in JVM mode or in Nashorn compatibility mode.
+The `Java` object is only available when the engine is started in JVM mode.

 #### `Java.type(className)`